HappySeaFox/sail/EXAMPLES.md

 // Starts reading the specified file.
 // The subsequent calls to read_next_frame() outputs pixels in the BPP32-RGBA pixel format by default.
-// When SAIL is compiled with SAIL_READ_OUTPUT_BPP32_BGRA=ON, they output BPP32-BGRA pixels.
+// If SAIL is compiled with SAIL_READ_OUTPUT_BPP32_BGRA=ON, they output BPP32-BGRA pixels.
 //
 SAIL_TRY(reader.start_reading(path));